TechNexion-Vision/vizionsdk/Samples/README.md

 ### Windows

 - After successful building, you will find the executable `VizionSample.exe` in the `build` directory.
 You can run it from the command line or by double-clicking on it in the File Explorer.
-- Ensure that you also copy the VizionSDK.dll file next to the executable VizionSample.exe.
-This DLL file is required for the proper execution of the application.

 ### Linux

-- After successful building, you will find the executable VizionSample in the build directory.
-Before running it, navigate to the SDK directory in the terminal using cd path_to_sdk, then execute sudo cp VizionSDK.so* /usr/lib/ to copy the necessary SDK files to the system's library directory.
 - After successful building, you will find the executable `VizionSample` in the `build` directory.
 You can run it from the terminal by executing `./VizionSample`.